Sranderley/reusableBehaviors/README.md

 Installation is very simple.
 * Include rb.js or rb.min.js file in your project directory
 * Inside of your index.html, include a `<script>` tag which points to rb.js or rb.min.js
-* In the declarration of your angular app, pass 'reusable-behaviors' as a dependency, like:
+* In the declarration of your angular app, pass 'reusableBehaviors' as a dependency, like:
 ````javascript
 angular.module('myApp', [ 'reusableBehaviors' ]);
 ````